-Cheese Kamaboko: Japanese Fish Cake with Cheese Bits
+Cheese Kamaboko: Fish Cake Snack with Cheese Bits

-In addition to these ingredients, starch is also added as an auxiliary raw material.
-Traditionally, formed into an arched shape, Kamaboko fish cake comes with a small wooden plate.
+Traditionally, formed into an arched shape, the Japanese fish cake Kamaboko comes on a small wooden plate.

-In modern times, there are many variations of Kamaboko, from traditional to flavored, which are available at almost any supermarket and convenience store in Japan, because Kamaboko is a common food to us Japanese.
+In modern times, there are many variations of Kamaboko, from plain to flavored, and those products can be bought at almost any supermarket and convenience store since Kamaboko is a very common food here in Japan.

-Kamaboko matches perfectly with alcoholic drinks, and in fact we Japanese love to eat the fish cake as an “Otsumami (おつまみ)” snack along with Sake rice wine and beer.
+Kamaboko goes very well with alcoholic beverages, and in fact, we Japanese love to eat the fish cake as an “Otsumami (おつまみ)” snack along with Sake rice wine or beer.

 Cheese Kamaboko (Chiikama)

-Among various types of Kamaboko products, today flavored Kamaboko is especially popular.
-This type is usually formed into a stick shape without using a small wooden plate.
+Among various types of Kamaboko products, today, flavored Kamaboko is especially popular, which is usually formed into a stick shape without using a small wooden plate.

-When we Japanese think of flavored Kamaboko, that reminds many of us of Cheese Kamaboko.
-As the name indicates, it is a cheese-flavored, cheese-bits-embedded Kamaboko fish cake.
+When we Japanese think of flavored Kamaboko, what comes to many people’s mind is probably Cheese Kamaboko, which is a cheese-flavored, cheese-bits-embedded Kamaboko fish cake.

-As with traditional Kamaboko cakes, we love to eat modern flavored ones, like Cheese Kamaboko, while drinking beer.
+As with traditional Kamaboko cakes, we love to eat Cheese Kamaboko while drinking beer.

 Natori Cheese Kamaboko

-Actually, I have Cheese Kamaboko fish cake now.
-The product shown above is Cheese Kamaboko from “Natori (なとり)”, a Japanese food company well-known for Cheese Tara fish cheese snacks.
+Actually now, I have a package of Cheese Kamaboko for this blog article.
+The product shown above is Cheese Kamaboko from “Natori (なとり)”, a Japanese food company well-known for the Cheese Tara fish cheese snack.

-In addition to Natori, there is one more Japanese food company well-recognized for its Cheese Kamaboko.
-That is “Maruzen (丸善)” whose Cheese Kamaboko is dubbed “Chiikama (チーかま)”.
+In addition to Natori, the food maker “Maruzen (丸善)” is also well recognized in Japan for its Cheese Kamaboko whose product is dubbed “Chiikama (チーかま)”.

-What I purchased this time from Natori contains 4 sticks of Cheese Kamaboko fish cake in the package, each of which is individually wrapped in a wrap film for food packaging.
+The product from Natori contains 4 sticks of Cheese Kamaboko fish cake in the package, each of which is individually wrapped in a plastic film.

-As you can see in the photo, half-dried cheese bits are embedded throughout the Kamaboko fish cake.
+As you can see in the picture above, and as I mentioned above, Cheese Kamaboko has half-dried cheese bits embedded throughout the fish cake.